-Items from previous plan not implemented for We will take this financial reasons should be brought forward unless approach.
-Unfunded items no longer relevant and appropriate. will remain in the GAP as aspirations and we will seek funding for these
+Cut back and manage foliage regularly Regular verge maintenance included within plan.
+Other Better use of the Millennium Site and the old station yard The Millennium Site is not owned by SADC but widened access into the site has been included within the plan. Ōţ Items from previous plan not implemented for financial reasons should be brought forward unless no longer relevant and appropriate.
+We will take this approach.
+Unfunded items will remain in the GAP as aspirations and we will seek funding for these.